PHLEBITIS, THROMBOPHLEBITIS, INFLAMMATION OF THE VEINS

 2. Freshwater algae (chlorella, spirulina);

-3. Super grasses (barley grass, alfalfa, wheat grass);
+3. Super grasses (barley grass, alfalfa, wheatgrass);

-4. Fresh cold pressed vegetable juices;
+4. Fresh cold-pressed vegetable juices;

-– Almost every person in England is deficient in vitamin D which has anti-inflamatory properties.
-Vitamin D is important for human nervous system and it also assists in the prevention of osteoporosis brought on by the menopause.
+– Almost every person in England is deficient in vitamin D which has anti-inflammatory properties.
+Vitamin D is important for the human nervous system and it also assists in the prevention of osteoporosis brought on by the menopause.
 Vitamin D appears to be much more important than calcium in preventing fractures.
 While taking vitamin D3 supplements always remember to take also well absorbed magnesium (such as citrate) as vitamin D supplements lead to magnesium deficiency over time.
-If you can’t afford higher doses take at least 4,000 IU of vitamin D3 a day with meal.
+If you can’t afford higher doses take at least 4,000 IU of vitamin D3 a day with a meal.
 But since deficiency of this vitamin is so widespread (especially in the UK) it would be better to take 10,000 to 30,000 or even 50,000 IU a day with meals with appropriate doses of magnesium (50,000 IU shouldn’t be taken longer than 2 months).
 Another requirement for proper absorption of vitamin D is 200 mcg of Vitamin K2 MK-7 (Derived from Natural Natto) a day.
 Read more about Vitamin D >

-– Dr. Fuhrman in “Fasting and Eating for Health”, wrote that, “Fasting thins the blood and prevents blood clots, or thrombi.
+– Dr Fuhrman in “Fasting and Eating for Health”, wrote that, “Fasting thins the blood and prevents blood clots, or thrombi.
 Platelets do not clot as easily during fasting, and the ability of the red blood cells to clump together is diminished.
-Therefore, the fast quickly lowers an individual’s risk of a heart attack… The potential of a total fast (water only) to induce biochemical changes within the body that prevent formation of a thrombus has been well documented.
+Therefore, the fast quickly lowers an individual’s risk of a heart attack… The potential of a total fast (water only) to induce biochemical changes within the body that prevent the formation of a thrombus has been well documented.
 (Muliar LA, Mishchenko VP, Loban GA, Goncharenko LL, Bobyrev VN.
 Effect of complete fasting on the coagulative and antioxidative properties of blood.
 Voprosy Pitaniya 1984;4:20–23.)
-In one such study a fast was undertaken by 22 normal volunteers.
+In one such study, a fast was undertaken by 22 normal volunteers.
 The ability of their blood to clot and form a thrombus under fasting conditions was extensively analysed.
 Fasting was discovered to lead to the reduction of blood plasma and red cell coagulation, deterioration of platelet aggregation, a rise of the oxidized hemoglobin content, and an increase in red cell resistance to peroxide hemolysis.
 In short, fasting lowers the risk of intravascular coagulation and thrombus formation… Other studies have shown that after 36 hours of fasting there is a significant increase in the fibrinolytic activity of the blood.
 Fibrinolysis is the breakdown of clots.
 This activity continues for 24 hours after the fast is terminated (Miettinen M. Effect of fasting on fibrinolysis and blood coagulation.
 Amer J Cardiol 1962;10:532–534.
 Menon IS.
 Fasting and non-fasting fibrinolytic activity.
 Lab Prac 1967;16:469–470.”

-Apart from fasting, Dr. Fuhrman suggests a vegan or vegetarian diet high in nutrient with minimal or no processed foods.
+Apart from fasting, Dr Fuhrman suggests a vegan or vegetarian diet high in nutrient with minimal or no processed foods.
 Foods that are preferable in this nutritional approach include raw green leafy vegetables; asparagus, Brussels sprouts, cucumbers, zucchini, and peppers; non-green, non-starchy vegetables like eggplant, mushrooms, onions, and tomatoes; beans and legumes.
 It also includes the lower nutrient-dense whole grains barley, buckwheat, oats, brown and wild rice, and quinoa, as well as raw nuts and seeds.
 Absent from Dr Fuhrman’s program are dairy products, bad oils, and meat products (except small quantities of fish).